LSSTDESC/TXPipe/docs/src/shear_calibration.rst

 Calculator Classes
 ------------------

 The calculator classes can be found in `txpipe/utils/calibration_tools.py`.
 There is one for each shear calibration method.
 Their main use is in the source selection stages, in `txpipe/source_selector.py`.
-Their output is saved into the :ref:`tomography file<shear_tomography_catalogs>` "response" group.
+Their output is saved into the :ref:`tomography file<Shear tomography catalogs>` "response" group.

 The calculator classes are designed to operate on streamed data (i.e. they do not load the entire catalog at once, but a chunk at a time).
 The expected life cycle of a calculator class is: